EffectOrientedProgramming/book/README.md

 ## My Needs

-1. I have a need for enjoyment.
-This book needs to be a pleasant and fun experience.
-If it isn't, I'd rather be doing something else.
+> I have a needs for enjoyment and ease.
+> This book needs to be a pleasant and fun experience.

-2. I have a need for ease.
-I imagine my role primarily as editor and manager, and I'd also get it onto Leanpub and into print, get the cover designed, etc -- all the surrounding tasks.
+> If it isn't, I'd rather be doing something else.

 I don't have a strong investment or impetus to finish this book if the project doesn't work out, so I think it would be easy to walk away from it if it fails.